spryker/docker-sdk/docs/04-choosing-a-version.md

 Spryker Cloud does not support forks of `spryker/docker-sdk`.
 :::

-## 2. How can I configure my project to use a particular version of docker/sdk?
+## 2. How do you configure a project to use a chosen version of docker/sdk?

-Depending on your project requirements, choose one of the following ways to configure the link to docker/sdk:
+Depending on your project requirements, choose one of the following ways to configure a chosen docker/sdk version:

 * Git submodule:
-  * To customize docker/sdk.
+  * To contribute into docker/sdk.
   * To have a simple way to fetch a particular version of docker/sdk.
-  * To link hash to hash.
+  * To use hash as a versioning approach.
 * Reference file:
-  * To link to the latest commit in a branch.
+  * To use a branch as a versioning approach.
   * When Git Submodlue is not supported.

 ### Git submodule